Best heritage sites in the United Kingdom to visit

 The original castle at Kenilworth is thought to have been a motte and bailey with wooden buildings and was established in the 1120s by Geoffrey de Clinton.
 Kenilworth Castle is one of the great historical sites in England.
 Built in the 1120s and a royal castle for most of its history, it was expanded by King John, John of Gaunt and Henry V and became a royal castle in 1173.

 In 1253 Henry III granted the castle to Simon de Montfort, Earl of Leicester.
 In 1361 the castle passed to John of Gaunt (son of Edward III), who developed it as more of a royal palace than a castle.
-In 1553 the castle was granted to John Dudley, Duke of Northumberland.
+It was Queen Elizabeth that gave the land and Castle back to Robert Dudley who was in love with her and one of her favourites.

 Warwick Castle